spacetelescope/mast_contributor_tools/docs/filename_check_readme.md

 * filename - file path, name, number of fields, status
 * fields - field attributes for each filename, and evaluation
-* problems (view) - selects all instances where an error, warning, or unrecognized value was identified
+* potential_problems (view) - selects all instances where an error, warning, or unrecognized value was identified.
+Non-fatal warnings and unrecognized values are not always real problems; these will be reviewed by MAST staff.

-The **problems** view may be filtered to select only fatal errors.
+The **potential_problems** view may be filtered to select only fatal errors.